8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 So, if it’s something that must be done on a certain date, it goes on the calendar.
 If it’s a recurring, tickler type thing, it goes in the Reminders app.
 Everything else will most likely be in a notebook somewhere.

+## Surgery

+Got hit with appendicitis the other day; that sucked.

+I ate breakfast as usual.
+Then within an hour, my abdomen started hurting.
+A vomited, a lot; could even hold down water.
+Called my doctor.

+Screening over the phone he said: Think you just bought yourself a visit to the emergency room.

+He told me which hospital to go to.
+(He even told me if Becca couldn’t take me he could because calendar was open; he’s great.
+Becca bailed on work and we went.

+Checked in with the emergency desk.
+Then waited about 30 minutes before getting my first round of vitals done.
+The nurse apologized for the wait.
+I said: No worries, triage sucks.
+She said; This isn’t even triage, it’s greeting.

+Another 30 minutes or so and I gave blood and urine.

+Then, five hours from the time we got there, I got checked in.
+Then, 7 hours from the time we got there (about 10 [.post-meridian](pm)), we were taken to get scanned and whatnot.
+By this point the pain has started to subside.

+Around midnight I was diagnosed with appendicitis and admitted.

+Tried to sleep, but it was sparse.
+Becca was able to stay the whole time.
+In the morning I was told I’d go to surgery that day.

+I scrubbed down as per the instructions from the doctors and nurses.
+It was a typical big hospital experience from the interactions piece; short visits, nurses more than doctors, and I met the doctor who’d be working on  and the anesthesiologist for about five minutes before going under the knife.

+Went in.
+Went to sleep.
+Woke up nauseated as fuck.
+Before surgery they had me on so much shit it was unreal.
+I don’t do drugs; to the point of avoiding aspirin.
+My resting heart rate is from 50 to 60 bests per minute; everyone found that interesting.
+I mentioned all this before being put under, but we still went with all the drugs ever.

+When I got back to my room, I sat up and asked Becca to bring me something to vomit in.
+Mostly liquid but still.

+Stayed sitting for a bit and then stood.
+In less than hour I walked to the window nearest my room and with a nurse escort.
+About 30 minutes later I asked for assistance again to walk the full length of the hallway.
+Shortly after that, we checked out.

+They brought a wheelchair out to take me to the car.
+I asked if I could just walk; I wanted as much of that shot out of my system as soon as possible and I didn’t think sitting would help to that end.

+Got in the car, Becca drove us home.

+Ordered some blind food that’d be easy to digest.
+Popped an ibuprofen and went bed.

+It was hard to find a comfortable position; stomach and back are much it.
+There are three small holes in my abdominal.
+One just above the belly button, another just above my crotch, and the last is on the left side.
+The one on the left side is the painful one.
+If it try to line on either side it either stretch or gets crushed; both of which are painful.

+With that said, I don’t have the appendix pain anymore nor do I feel it in my back.
+Basically we’re down to one point of pain.

+Given how much I’m billed on an hourly basis, I made the joke: I wonder if they’ll me charge back my hourly rate against the cost of my bill.

+My hope is that billing me didn’t start until I was actually through the doors from the waiting to the actual hospital.

+So, going to be slowing my investments down a bit while I wait for the bills.

 {!! fi-experiments !!}

 {!! next-previous !!}